 Whistler

 Whistler…need I say more?
-Voted #1 almost every year with over 8,000 acres, insane terrain and a unique walking only village, Whistler is one-of-a-kind.
+Voted #1 almost every year with over 8,000 acres, insane terrain, and a unique walking only village, Whistler is one-of-a-kind.
 Other resorts try to imitate but have been unable to duplicate.
 Typically with a favorable early season storm track, once the snow levels drop in early winter, they get pounded with snow.
-Currently, they are still targeted to open on November 23rd.

-Even with a small amount of terrain open, they’ll have more options than most mountains in North America.
+Even with a small amount of terrain open for how big the mountain is, they still have more options than most mountains in North America.
+As of December 1st, they have 18 lifts running accessing 131 trails.
 Plus, the village has great dining and entertainment.
 This is not only great early season but any season!
 If you do end up in Whistler, be sure to check out Moguls Coffee and tell them we said “Hello!”

 Pros: